raspberrypilearning/interactive-animation/en/step_1.md

 ---

 + How to apply your skills to realise your own project ideas
-+ How to debug your program
++ How to select the appropriate block for your plan
 + How to reflect on your learning

 --- /collapse ---